About the Archives

 - Documents about the College’s buildings, including one of the largest collections of architectural drawings in any Oxford or Cambridge College.

-It may be possible to find out where the personal papers of former members of the College are held in other archives or libraries by using the “Discovery” catalogue on the website of The National Archive.
-Click here to access TNA’s catalogue.
+It may be possible to find out whether the personal papers of former members of the College or stray papers relating to College estates are held in other archives or libraries by using the Discovery catalogue on the website of The National Archive or the Archives Hub.

-The Archivists of the Oxford Colleges have created a website for their collections.
+The Archivists of the Oxford Colleges have created an OAC website for their collections.
 This includes a very useful page of FAQs which answers questions often asked by our researchers.
-There is also a helpful Glossary page explaining Oxford jargon and terminology.
-If you have not contacted a College archive before, we suggest that you look at this website before contacting us, as it will help you decide whether we can help you or not.
-The website provides contact details for archivists in the Oxford Colleges and also links to the University Archives and other relevant institutions.
+There is also a helpful Glossary page explaining Oxford jargon and terminology, as well as a really good Bibliography page which lists all the major printed sources for tracing members of the University.
+If you have not contacted a College archive before, we suggest that you look at this OAC website before contacting us, as it will help you decide whether we can help you or not.
+The OAC website provides contact details for archivists in the Oxford Colleges and also useful links to the University Archives and other relevant institutions.